unep-grid/mapx-documentation/docs/sources/edit-vector-source.rst

 This tool allows to remove a specific column from the source.
 The deletion will be performed in the database and all interactive tables.
-It is not possible to undo this operation.
-As MapX does not offer a recovery service, data will be permanently deleted.
+It is not possible to undo this action after the last confirmation panel.

 .. note::
    It is not possible to delete a column that is used as a primary and/or